Muschamp Rd

 Note the phrase “hot to paint plague marines”.
 I’m not even sure people know how to spell Plaguemarines.
 Is it all one word?
 Should it be capitalized?
 Should I focus on the pluralization or the singular?
 These phrases Google recommends I concentrate on reveal actual web searchers don’t always type in the phrases you think they will type in when you carefully craft your content.

 The hobby page I put up after I graduated from UVic has now dropped to the sixth page of Google results for Nurgle.
 There was a time this might have upset me, but not now.
 I just don’t have the time and energy and I never made any money off the hobby, though clearly others have and continue to do so.
 The hobby is a lot bigger than it was twenty years ago let alone thirty years ago.
-The fact I still have most of my content online and maintained amazed a few people when I blogged about it recently, but despite trying to be more professional and trying to write better and have a good taxonomy my webpages, blogs, and other content have performed worse over the years due to neglect and not keeping up with the latest, greatest trends anymore.
+The fact I still have most of my content online and maintained amazed a few people when I blogged about it recently, but despite trying to be more professional and trying to write better and have a good taxonomy my webpages, blogs, and content has performed worse over the years due to neglect and not keeping up with the latest, greatest trends anymore.
 I just don’t want to be trendy and I definitely don’t want more spam.

 So although I do maintain old webpages, I still won’t be editing them to link to content you just created.
 I may edit them to link to content I just created.
 I also reserve the right to turn off comments as all this post gets is spam.
+In 2024, I may be even less popular, but I still get strange keyword referrals and I still get spam related to strange keyword referrals I probably should never have joked about.
+So in conclusion, SEO is not a four letter word, but spam is.

 4 Comments